-Curlew is a spacious ground floor apartment with outside seating area, in the heart of Wells conservation area.
+Curlew is a spacious ground floor apartment providing modern, comfortable accommodation in the heart of Wells charming conservation area.

 One well behaved dog welcome (small additional charge).

 Tiled floor with doors off to all rooms.